yahya-firdaus/api-java-springboot/README.md

 **`mvn spring-boot:run`**

-Alternatively, if you have the project set up in your IDE (e.g., IntelliJ IDEA, Eclipse), you can run the main class `com.example.demo.DemoApplication` directly.
+Alternatively, if you have the project set up in your IDE (e.g., IntelliJ IDEA, Eclipse), you can run the main class `com.example.api.DemoApplication` directly.

 ### 6. Access the API